What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough, knowledgeable review.

 I WON’T RECOMMEND A KNIFE I WOULDN’T USE MYSELF

 The Bear Grylls Ultimate Survival Knife was the bestselling knife in the world in 2011 when it came out.
 Problem was, it is a piece of junk, and I have told my readers that.
 I could have sold a lot of that “ultimate survival knife” and made some money, but that would have destroyed my credibility.
-My review also probably destroyed any chance I ever had of getting any advertising from Gerber or other big name distributors.
-Too bad, because they make some good knives in Portland, Ore.
+My review also probably destroyed any chance I ever had of getting any advertising from Gerber or some other big name distributors.
+Too bad, because they make some good knives in Portland, Oregon.

 MY KNIFE REVIEW PROCESS